xubiaopeng/PRASD/README_PRASD.md

   (3)  For running,
           i.
 Copy the file "ainfo.mat" to the installation folder where "PRASD.exe" is located.
           ii.
 Open the command line terminal, and go to the installation folder from terminal using command "pushd your_installation_pathway"
           iii.
-Type "PRASD.exe your_protein_folder_pathway your_protein_name start_resid end_resid your_output_pathway algorithm_option" to run the program
+Type "PRASD.exe your_protein_folder_pathway your_protein_name start_resid end_resid your_output_pathway algorithm_option" to run the program  (Note that the folder of "your_output_pathway" needs to be created if not exist  )
           Two examples:
             PRASD.exe D:\Input_examples\proteins 1g6j 1 76 D:\PRASD_output ASD
             PRASD.exe D:\Input_examples\proteins 1g6j 1 76 D:\PRASD_output ScaledASD

 3) For Linux
   (1)  Download the application PRASD package from "http://physics.bit.edu.cn/docs/20180529022809537051.zip" (or https://www.dropbox.com/sh/xk7twn25yhk87ph/AABWLNDyT9kML39-EVgZSK7Ga?dl=0) and the MCR2014b-Linux package from "https://ww2.mathworks.cn/products/compiler/matlab-runtime.html".
-  (2)  For running, open a command terminal, go to the PRASD package folder and type command:
+  (2)  For running, open a command terminal, go to the PRASD package folder and type command (Note that the folder of "your_output_pathway" needs to be created if not exist  ):
         "./run_PRASD.sh your_MCR_folder_pathway your_protein_folder_pathway your_protein_name start_resid end_resid your_output_pathway algorithm_option"
      Two examples:
         ./run_PRASD.sh /usr/local/MATLAB/R2014b /user_name/Input_examples/proteins 1g6j 1 76 PRASD_output ASD